ach-raf/background_sync_app/README.md

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).